adrianmmiller/MagiskHideDenyRestore/README.md

 command to a text file and reimport it after a new ROM flash (assuming you have kept a copy off device if you do have to format data).

-**MagiskHideDenyBackup Usage:**

-	Install via Magisk Manager or Fox Module Manager

-    - Backs up your magiskhide (or magisk deny) list to /sdcard/MagiskList.txt
-    - Writes a log file to /sdcard/MagiskHideDenyExport.log

-	Copy /sdcard/MagiskList.txt off device for safe keeping

-	The module will remain installed, unless removed, after the process completes.
-	It is safe to leave installed and ignored if you like.
-You can always flash it again at any time to update /sdcard/MagiskList.txt
+---
+#### **If you havent yet created your backup, please see the [MagiskHideDenyBackup Module Repo](https://github.com/adrianmmiller/MagiskHideDenyBackup) for the partner module to create your backup**
+---

+---
-**MagiskHideDenyRestore Usage:**
+## **MagiskHideDenyRestore Usage:**
+---

 1) Make sure /sdcard/MagiskList.txt exists and contains the packages and processes you want to hide/deny
 2) If youre using a Magisk version with MagiskHide, please make sure to enable it before continuing.
    Magisk with Deny List does not need to be enabled for restore to work
-	3) Install via Magisk Manager or Fox Module Manager
+3) Install MagiskHideDenyRestore module from Releases section via Magisk Manager or Fox Module Manager

+	This:
 	- Restores your magiskhide (or magisk deny) list from /sdcard/MagiskList.txt
 	- Writes a log file to /sdcard/MagiskHideImportExport.log

-    4) Reboot
+5) Reboot

 The module will remain installed, unless removed, after the process completes.

 It is safe to leave installed and ignored if you like.

 Both modules should detect which magisk variety youre using by listing the magisk applets and finding either magiskhide, or not...